gitnacho/docs/docs/plugins/plugin-reference.md

 ```

 The above configuration states that the plugin requires iOS runtime version 4.0.0 and up or Android runtime version 4.1.0 and up.
-> **Note** In case your plugin supports only iOS or Android, make sure to remove the platform which is not supported.
+> **Note**: In case your plugin supports only iOS or Android, make sure to remove the platform which is not supported.

 ### Include.gradle Specification